santi1s/Big-Data/Big-Data/Support-Engineer-Best-Practices/Case-Management/Case-Severity-Management.md

 ---
 ##What is the Severity A?
 From document [Support scope and responsiveness](https://azure.microsoft.com/en-us/support/plans/response/):
-Customer’s business has significant loss or degradation of services, and requires immediate attention.
+Sev A is used for situation that customer’s business has significant loss or degradation of services, and requires immediate attention.
 It can be divided to **three parts** overall:
 1. Function of product aspect: Customer's core or production environment has been affected severely and can't function properly anymore.
 2. Financial aspect: Causing customer financial loss.
 3. User aspect: affecting quite a lot end users.

 ---
 **Concrete examples of Severity A for Big Data products:**